-For each financial year, the board has to prepare an annual report consisting of financial statements (consolidated if required) and a narrative business report (Article 662 CO).
-Specific accounting and valuation rules for non-consolidated accounts apply to companies limited by shares (Article 662a-670 CO) that are going beyond the scope of general accounting rules as per Article 957 ss.
-CO.
-These rules generally do not give a fair view of the company's financial position, as the board can still create (and within limits dissolve) hidden reserves.
-For consolidated accounts that are required for groups that exceed certain size requirements, the board may choose between accounting standards such as Swiss GAAP, the International Financial Reporting Standards/International Accounting Standards or US GAAP, which require the group to present a true and fair view of the group's financial situation.
-The accounts of Swiss companies have to be audited, although depending on certain size criteria a review is sufficient; furthermore, shareholders in small businesses may decide unanimously not to have any audit.
-The auditors have to comply with strict independence requirements; more specifically, the auditor must be independent from the board members and major shareholders, and may not engage in activities for the company outside of the audit work that would endanger its independence.
+For each financial year, the board must prepare an annual report consisting of financial statements (consolidated if required) and a narrative business report (Articles 957ss. of the CO).
+A new law on accounting rules entered into force on 1 January 2013, whose changes will apply as of the financial year commencing two or three years (for consolidated accounts of groups) after the entry into force (i.e., 2015 and 2016).
+According to the new rules, the accounting standards no longer depend upon the legal form of a company, but will generally be applicable to all entities according to certain size criteria.
+For legal entities with revenues of less than 500,000 Swiss francs, it is sufficient to prepare a statement of income and expenditure on a cash basis and a statement of assets and liabilities.
+Specific accounting and valuation rules apply to legal entities with an annual turnover above 500,000 Swiss francs; however, even the new provisions generally do not assure a fair view of the company's financial position, as the board can still create (and within limits dissolve) hidden reserves.
+Listed companies, large cooperatives (with at least 2,000 members) and foundations subject to an ordinary audit must prepare financial statements in accordance with generally accepted accounting standards such as Swiss GAAP, IFRS or US GAAP, which require the company to present a true and fair view of its financial situation.
+The auditors have to comply with strict independence requirements; more specifically, the auditors must be independent from the board members and major shareholders, and may not engage in activities for the company outside of the audit work that would endanger its independence.
 In addition, the Federal Act on the Admission and Supervision of Auditors requires that a supervisory authority ensures that audit services are performed only by specialists carrying sufficient qualifications.